andruvs/StringEx/README.md

 `StringEx` uses a `Range<Int>` to work with ranges.
 The index corresponds to each displayed character in the string, where the first character is at index`0`, the last is at index `str.count - 1`

+> In HTML strings, indices correspond to characters in a string without tags

 ```swift
 let ex = "Hello, World!".ex